PMarr62/SkyblockDataAnalyzer/README.md

 # What kind of features can I expect?

-As of July 2025, this program is a command-line based program.
-I am looking into making an application version for easier accessibility and filtering results.
+As of July 2025, this program is built using Python's Tkinter library for a simple GUI.
+I am looking into adding filtering results (such as ignoring inflated results, enchanted books, etc).